Olihenderson/Olihenderson/README.md

 [![Gmail](https://skillicons.dev/icons?i=gmail)](mailto:oliverhenderson33@gmail.com?subject=Hello%20Oliver,%20From%20Github)

 # About Me:
-Hi, I'm Oliver.<br>I'm a Software Engineering student with a passion for programming, problem-solving, and continuous learning. <br>I have a strong foundation in Python, HTML/CSS, React, SQL, Java — with experience in both solo and group-based projects.<br>
+I'm a Software Engineering student with a passion for programming, problem-solving, and continuous learning. <br>I have a strong foundation in Python, HTML/CSS, React, SQL, Java — with experience in both solo and group-based projects.<br>
 <br>

 ## 💡 A Quote: